milmundosencomun/mml.ink/README.md

 ## How this works

 This repository generates a static website hosted on github pages with individual HTML pages for each of our short links.
 These pages are created by a tool called [urlzap](https://github.com/brunoluiz/urlzap/) and automatically built each time the repo changes using the [urlzap github action](https://github.com/brunoluiz/urlzap-github-action/).
-To